cobelu/Odlaw/README.md

 Odlaw is a client to look for and help delete customer data in relational databases for GDPR compliancy.

+# Setup
+* You'll need to install the dependencies listed out in requirements.txt, preferably in a Python virtual environment
+* To activate the virtual environment run:

+source venv/bin/activate

+From the root of the project.
+The string (venv) should be prepended to the command prompt if the virtual environment was activated correctly
+* To then install the required packages, run:

+pip3 install -r requirements.txt

+Also from the root of the directory.

 ## TODO

 * Talk about deletion